-*Editor’s Note – The Wall Street Journal published an article, Construction Work Resumes, but Demand Weakens.
-At DuckerFrontier, our Building & Construction industry experts are constantly in communication with industry participants who report a positive outlook for the construction industry coming out of the COVID-19 pandemic.
+*Editor’s Note – At DuckerFrontier, our Building & Construction industry experts are constantly in communication with industry participants who report a positive outlook for the construction industry coming out of the COVID-19 pandemic.
 Managing Principal Chris Fisher shares his latest insights on construction demand following the current recessionary period.
+Click below to access our latest Building and Construction articles:

 The COVID-19 pandemic interrupted an above-average cyclical transition in the construction industry and changed the demand drivers for recovery.
 Construction was performing well late into the cycle, experiencing a surge in activity across many sectors in the first quarter of 2020, particularly in the new residential segment.
 As the pandemic spread to North America, many active projects have been deemed “essential” by government authorities, but new business permits were withheld.